velartrill/velartrill.github.io/orig/conspirators.md

 Why does the boy delight in tormenting me so?

 "Or," he continues gleefully, as I continue to stammer, "you could just admit that some basic intimacy is nice when you're feeling rattled.
-But that would be a little too easy for a super-spy like you, wouldn't it?"
+But that would be a little too easy for an ice-cold professional super-spy like you, wouldn't it?"

 *"I--"*